 - Because this particular bill received widespread media coverage, and because that coverage did not adequately explain the negative consequences of such a law, filing this bill has already had a detectable propaganda-like effect in North Carolina.
 The rash of news stories normalizes the idea of bicycle registration and needlessly inflames the tired debate between drivers and bicycle riders.
 It would be wise for Representative Elmore to publicly back away from this proposal and we are a little sad to see this “by request” bill manipulated to create statewide news stories.
 It used to be that “by request” proposals could die a more silent legislative death.

-Please link to this page anytime someone mentions a bicycle registration law in the U.S. Feel free to comment below and add relevant ideas to this discussion.
-Bicycle registration laws are pointless, expensive, and unjust.
+Please link to this page anytime someone mentions a bicycle registration law in the U.S. Bicycle registration laws are pointless, expensive, and unjust.

 Call to action: Please take two simple steps to help build better bicycle infrastructure and stop this bill.

 1. Sign on to Bike Walk NC’s petition that requests an end to NC’s prohibition against state funding for stand alone bicycle and pedestrian projects.
 Unlike the proposed HB157, lifting this prohibition would create a stable source of funds to build a meaningful amount of bike and pedestrian projects in our state.
 Identify Asheville on Bikes as your “Organizational Affiliation.”

 2. Write your state house representative and use two or three of the ideas from this blog post to point out the flaws of HB 157.
 Ask your representative to oppose this and any similar future attempt to create a bicycle registration system.
 Click this link to find your representative, find their email address, and send them an email.
 Please CC: firstname.lastname@example.org on your letter so that we can keep a record of your emails for use during our state lobby day each year.